 A substantial portion of Nasdaq's revenues is tied to the trading volume of its listed securities.
 Trading volume is directly affected by economic and political conditions, broad trends in business and finance, and changes in volume and price levels of securities transactions.
 An adverse change affecting the economy or the securities markets could result in a decline in trading volume.
 Nasdaq is also particularly affected by declines in trading volume in technology and Internet-related stocks because a significant portion of its customers trade in these types of stocks and a large number of technology and Internet-related companies are listed on The Nasdaq Stock Market.
+A decline in trading volume would lower transaction services revenues, and Nasdaq's profitability may be adversely affected if it is unable to reduce costs at the same rate.
 A downturn in the initial public offering market is also likely to have an adverse effect on Nasdaq's revenues, including, in particular, revenues from listing fees.
-A decline in trading volume would lower transaction services revenues, and Nasdaq's profitability may be adversely affected if it is unable to reduce costs at the same rate.
-For example, in the first six months of 2001, 28 initial public offerings were brought to market on The Nasdaq Stock Market compared to 221 in the first six months of 2000.
-There were also 522 delisted companies in the first six months of 2001 compared to 395 during the same time period last year.
-Further downward trends in general market conditions could adversely affect Nasdaq's revenues and reduce its profitability if Nasdag cannot reduce its costs at the same rate to offset such trends.
+For example, in the first nine months of 2001, 39 initial public offerings were brought to market on The Nasdaq Stock Market compared to 350 in the first nine months of 2000.
+There were also 596 delisted companies in the first nine months of 2001 compared to 428 during the same time period last year.
+Further downward trends in general market conditions could adversely affect Nasdaq's revenues and reduce its profitability if Nasdaq cannot reduce its costs at the same rate to offset such trends.